-5 Year-End Tax-Planning Moves for Business Owners for business owners like me, who are scrambling to wrap up activities while planning ahead for the new year.
+The end of the year is usually a hectic time for business owners like me, who are scrambling to wrap up activities while planning ahead for the new year.
 This December is particularly challenging because of continuing tax uncertainty.
-As a small-business owner and tax expert, I’ve decided to focus on what is known rather than on what is not known about tax rules, and to take 5 Year-End Tax-Planning Moves for Business Owners year-end actions that are helpful regardless of possible changes to tax rules.
+As a small-business owner and tax expert, I’ve decided to focus on what is known rather than on what is not known about tax rules and to take year-end actions that are helpful regardless of possible changes to tax rules.

 1. Bring your books up-to-date.
 Before any tax planning can be done, it’s vital to know whether your company made or lost money for the year.
 To do this, accounting records must be up-to-date.
 Some business owners I know let this task slide for months and, unfortunately, may not be prepared to think about year-end tax planning at this time.

 2. Consider a retirement plan.
 Profits can be sheltered in qualified retirement plans, and the 2010 rules remain relatively unchanged from 2009.
 For example, a corporate owner or self-employed person whose salary or net earnings are sufficient can contribute a maximum of $49,000 to a SEP (Simplified Employee Pension) plan, scoring a tax deduction while saving for one’s golden years.
 Owners who don’t yet have qualified retirement plans for their companies need to complete the paperwork (provided by their financial institution or mutual fund) by Dec.
 31. Then they’ll have until the extended due date of their 2010 return to make their contributions for the year.